 - Supports several keyboard shortcuts together with many other minor features

-The latest version of this relatively new desktop environment is LXQt 0.13, which has come with a number of improvements as listed below:
+The latest version of this relatively new desktop environment is LXQt 0.17.0, which has come with several improvements as listed below:

 - Packages built against Qt 5.11.

 - qps and screengrab now under the LXQt umbrella.